Physton/sd-webui-prompt-all-in-one/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Issue Feedback**

-Note: Any posts that do not follow this template will be closed immediately.
-I won't be able to address your issue if the information below is not provided.

 Please mark "x" inside the square brackets to indicate that you have read the following information.
 - [ ] I confirm that I have searched for a solution to this issue in the [FAQ](https://physton.github.io/sd-webui-prompt-all-in-one-assets/FAQ.html) and couldn't find a solution.